Unit 2 Ferry Wharf

 What are my thoughts on automation?

 Here at Harvey John our first instinct when it comes to our candidate relationship is one of a personal approach.
-We believe that if you’ve shown your genuine interest - and put the time in to researching your candidates background - then the chance of of positive response is greatly improved.
+We believe that if you’ve shown your genuine interest – and put the time into researching your candidate’s background – then the chance of a positive response is greatly improved.

-The risks of relying on automation seemed to outway the benefits as several attendees mentioned their experience in being blocked from platforms such a LinkedIn.
+The risks of relying on automation seemed to outway the benefits as several attendees mentioned their experience of being blocked from platforms such as LinkedIn.
 This isn’t to say that one should rely solely on LinkedIn.
 However, if you’re using a tool that blocks your social media accounts, then it may be a sign you’re doing something wrong.

 There were definitely some useful tools presented and, if used sensibly with the personalisation and humanity aforementioned, then it might just be a formula to success.